 To fully decarbonise the transport sector, a shift to alternative fuels and energy carriers is essential.
 However, the energy and resource intensity depends on the choices made regarding the size, weight and power of the vehicles.
 Designing vehicles that are fit for purpose and aim for maximum utilisation while minimising energy and resource consumption is a vital objective of the Wuppertal Institute’s work.
 This includes decarbonisation scenarios for the light-duty vehicle fleet, concepts for shared fleets, public transport, and urban logistics.

 There are many great examples for sustainable mobility solutions around the world from which others can learn from, such as the bike sharing system in Hangzhou with over 66,000 bicycles, the Bus Rapid Transit System in Curitiba that started a public transport revolution or the approach of many cities in Europe to create people centred cities.

 You find more projects and activities of the Wuppertal Institute in the field of transport/mobility here:

-Here you find up-to-date information about research findings and activities in the field of transport systems / mobility.
+Here you find up-to-date information on research findings and activities in the field of transport systems / mobility.

 You find all scientific publications on our publication server:

 The focus of research projects on transport systems lies on alternative technologies as well as on the shift towards a low-emission and sustainable mobility.
 Here you find selected sample projects.
 A complete list is available here.